ddahan/modern-python-cheat-sheet/README.md

 ## How to use it yourself?
-This project can be used as a base for your personal cheat sheet too.
-For this:
+You can use this project as a foundation for your own personal cheat sheet.
+To do so:

 - Fork this project
-- Install it or your own machine by your own means, or even better, use the `.devcontainer.json` file to create a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
-This way, you'll have a 0-config installation.
+- Install it on your own machine using your preferred methods, or better yet, use the `.devcontainer.json` file to create a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
+This approach provides a zero-configuration installation.

 ## Roadmap